surereddy/mnet/README.md

 with data buffering techniques, it ensures you transfer massive data within the nanosecond range.

 - [Benchmarks](./mtcp/benchmark.txt)
-Below is a benchmark of `mtcp` running on top of golang 1.9.
+Below is a benchmark of `mtcp` running with golang version `1.9.2` on OS X 10.12.6.

 ```bash
 goos: darwin